 Substitutions and notes:

 - Choice of nuts: The recipe as written uses walnuts, because the nuttiness goes great with the flavors of kale, but you can easily swap with cashews or pistachios.
 Or you can go totally nut-free, and use pepitas (sunflower seeds).

 - Creaminess and cheesiness: Traditional pesto uses parmesan cheese, but I have omitted that in the recipe because the avocados make this plenty creamy.
 However, if you like, you can add any mild vegan cheese of your choice to the pesto.

-What can you use this kale pesto for?
+What can you use pesto for?

-Can you reheat this pesto?
+Can you reheat pesto?

 You could, but I recommend that you don't.
 While it's not a huge difference, I've noticed that the pesto gets a bit more "oily" when reheated.
 What I usually do is bring it out of the fridge for at least 30 minutes before eating.
 Then, I serve it on something warm (like pasta or toast) to bring up the temperature more naturally.